2022-11-29

 xp_dirtree (T-SQL)

-It is possible to get the content of a directory from T-SQL with the Extended Stored Procedure (XP) xp_dirtree.
+It is possible to get the content of a directory from T-SQL with the Extended Stored Procedure (XP) master.dbo.xp_dirtree.
 This only requires the SQL Server service account to have access to the directory and have browse rights.

 Syntax: